Technigo/project-express-api/README.md

 Creating an express API.
 This week we installed and set up an Express server using Noce and the Google Cloud Platform

 ## The problem
 First I downloaded the repo and set up my account on Google cloud platform.
 I created the server.js using the books.json as my data package.
-I tested the API in postman and seemed to get all the endpoints i was searching for so I continued to try to created a frontend to better show the data from the API.
+I tested the API in postman and seemed to get all the endpoints i was searching for so I continued to try to created a frontend to better show the data from the API.I managed to show the books with the react carousel and just added in the other endpoints as hyperlinks.

 API ENDPOINTS
 To filter books and show books with ratings higher than 4: